-The Trustees have been advised that the long term expected return from their investment strategy remains at 5% p.a. after investment charges.
+The Trustees have been advised that the long term expected return from their investment strategy has increased from 5.0% to 7.6% p.a. after investment charges.

 Intervaluation Experience

 The membership of the Trust continues to grow, and this is reflected in the growth in assets held.